-In New South Wales, the average household disposes of around six litres of food waste per week week.
+In New South Wales, the average household disposes of around six litres of food waste a week.

-The Love Food Hate Waste (LFHW) program, run by the NSW Environment Protection Authority (EPA) raises awareness about the environmental, economic and social impacts of food waste as a strategy to reduce the amount of food waste being sent to landfill.
+Run by the NSW Environment Protection Authority (EPA), the Love Food Hate Waste (LFHW) program seeks to raise awareness about the environmental, economic and social impacts of food waste as a strategy for reducing the amount of food waste being sent to landfill.

-To assist in the ongoing development of the LFHW program, the EPA commissioned BWA to conduct a Rapid Evidence and Practice Review of household food waste and behaviour.
+To assist with the ongoing development of the LFHW program, the EPA asked BehaviourWorks to conduct a rapid evidence and practice review of household food waste and behaviour.

 The reviews revealed just how complex food waste avoidance behaviours are, and showed that there are significant gaps in the academic literature on the topic worldwide.

-The BWA report confirmed that while food waste education programs like Love Food Hate Waste are effective in helping people to reduce food waste, more work needs to be done to understand how certain behaviours impact food waste in practice.
+The report concluded that, while food waste education programs like Love Food Hate Waste are effective in helping people to reduce food waste, more work needs to be done to understand how certain behaviours impact food waste in practice.